evans-ye/flink-statefun/statefun-e2e-tests/README.md

 The harness test that can be ran directly by JUnit.
 Noted that one should have a remote function running at localhost 8000 port before running the harness test.

 # Adding Smoke E2E for a Language SDK
-For the steps below, take _statefun-smoke-e2e-golang_ module as an implementation reference.
+For the steps below, take _statefun-smoke-e2e-golang_ module as a reference implementation.
 You can copy the static config files from there as well.

 ## Step 1: Add a new module
 * Make _statefun-smoke-e2e-multilang-base_ as parent of new module's ``pom.xml``.